achf01/weatherStation/README.md

 #### Display controller
 ##### Pin setup
-First to make sure that the display works, make sure to set up the pins properly by:
+First to make sure that the display works set up the pins properly by:
 1) Display_Controller -> .pio -> libdeps -> TFT_eSPI -> User_Setup.h
 2) Uncomment (if commented) "#define ILI9341_DRIVER" and comment all the others drivers setup
 3) Uncomment (if commented) and set the lines